2026-2027 Academic Catalog

 • Advocate for and empower students to achieve their personal, academic, and professional goals

-CLAS Faculty/Program Advisors include major, minor, or certificate program advisors.
-CLAS Faculty/Program Advisors are not assigned in UCD Access as they are designated by program.
-Students can find a list of designated CLAS Faculty/Program Advisors on the CLAS Faculty Advisors page.
+CLAS Major, Minor, and Certificate Advisors are not assigned in UCD Access as they are designated by program.
+Students can find a list of designated CLAS Major and Minor Advisors on the CLAS Major and Minor Advising page.
+Information for CLAS Certificate Advisors is available on each certificate program's website.

 • Advise on and help students track their major, minor, or certificate program requirements